Update 27 November: In line with government guidance, the Tower of London will reopen on 3 December.

 However, the Tower of London is an historic building with difficult stairs and passageways and wheelchair access is limited.
 There are a large number of steps throughout the Tower with cobbles laid in some of the surfaces and pathways.
 There are some low doorways.

-Please note that carer tickets can only be obtained on the day of your visit showing proof of registered disability.
+Visitors are entitled to bring an accompanying carer free of charge.
+These complimentary adult carer tickets can only be obtained on the day of your visit upon presentation of proof of registered disability.

 Induction loops are available throughout the Tower in the following locations: